 Prince Charles Sent Camilla A Lover's Gift Just Days Before Marrying Diana

 When 32-year-old Prince Charles married 20-year-old Lady Diana Spencer on July 29, 1981, he had a woman on his mind — and it wasn't his young bride.
 Just days before the fairytale wedding, Charles presented Camilla — married with two young children — with a gift.
 And not just any gift: it was a gold bracelet engraved with "GF."
 "GF" meant either Gladys and Fred — Charles and Camilla's nicknames for each other — or "Girl Friday," Charles' pet name for Camilla.

 Either way, the gift was material evidence of a relationship between the two.
 Diana found the gift before he gave it to Camilla, leading her to question whether she should go ahead with the wedding.
 The wedding went on as planned, and Diana's discovery did not deter Charles in bestowing his lover's gift to Camilla.

 Camilla Flirted With Charles In The Most Aristocratic Way Possible

-The British Public Absolutely Despised Camilla - And People May Have Thrown Bread At Her
+The British Public Despised Camilla — And People May Have Thrown Bread At Her

-When news got out that Charles and Camilla were engaged in an adulterous affair, the British public really, really didn't like it - or the adulterers themselves.
+When news got out that Charles and Camilla were engaged in an adulterous affair, the British public really didn't like it — or the adulterers themselves.
 Camilla in particular bore the brunt of the hatred, since the public saw Camilla as the antithesis of warm and gracious Princess Diana.
-If Diana was the People's Princess, then Camilla was the People's Prostitute.
-It got so bad for Camilla that, according to one story, people pelted her with bread while she was grocery shopping in Wiltshire.
-Whether or not that story is true, the sentiment is clear: she was the most reviled person in Britain at the time.
+According to one story, people pelted her with bread while she was grocery shopping.
+Whether that story is true, the sentiment is clear.